AAFC-ORDC-Crop-Bioinfomatics/MultiGS-R/README.md

 # MultiGS-R (v1.0)

-## Genomic Selection Pipeline Using R Packages
+## Genomic Selection Pipeline for Multiple single-traits Using Multiple models and Marker types with R Packages

 **MultiGS-R** is a powerful, flexible, and user-friendly Java-based pipeline designed for performing Genomic Selection (GS) analysis.
 It